tensorflow/agents/tf_agents/examples/ppo/README.md

     --boot-disk-type=pd-ssd \
     --scopes=https://www.googleapis.com/auth/cloud-platform

-# It may take a couple minutes for the VM to be available
+# It may take a couple minutes for the VM to be available.
-# This copies your MuJoCo key to the instance from your local machine.
-$  gcloud compute scp --zone $ZONE --project $PROJECT $HOME/.mujoco/mjkey.txt $INSTANCE_NAME:/home/$USER/

 # Login to the cloud instance.
 $  gcloud compute ssh --zone $ZONE --project $PROJECT $INSTANCE_NAME
 ```